 To explain such a change in the effectiveness of radiative forcing, a positive feedback in the climate system has to be invoked because the variability of ingoing shortwave radiations is much too small to explain such an impact on global temperatures.
 The leverage effect on which the catastrophist hypothesis of anthropogenic warming relies is a positive feedback involving water vapor and cloudiness: low clouds have albedo effect while high clouds and water vapor have a greenhouse effect, two antagonistic effects.
 But such a hypothesis would amount to imagine a subjected climate system, responding to radiative forcing in a servile manner, while it has its own frequency, and manifest many whims, harbingers of resonant phenomena.
 Any theory involving positive feedback from water vapor and cloud cover, that this is the result of the electromagnetic spectrum or cosmic rays, leads to a dead end because such a climatological model cannot explain the variability of forcing effectiveness observed over time.

 To explain the resonant character of the climate system it is necessary to involve the oceans through the modulated response of subtropical gyres.
-The amplifying effect of solar and orbital forcing comes from the positive feedback exerted by the polar current of the gyral baroclinic wave: the oscillation of the thermocline is amplified by the polar current which warms or cools, as the western boundary current accelerates or slows down.
+The amplifying effect of solar and orbital forcing comes from the positive feedback exerted by the polar current of the gyral Rossby wave: the oscillation of the thermocline is amplified by the polar current which warms or cools, as the western boundary current accelerates or slows down.
 The amplification, which can reach a factor of 20, is tightly controlled because limited by the sea water’s ability to warm at low latitudes and by the resulting cooling of upwelling along the eastern boundary current of the gyre.

 Thus, the amplifying effect of solar and orbital forcing shows that the transfer of heat from the equator to the poles occurs with varying efficiency.
-Acceleration or, conversely, slow-down of the polar current of the gyral wave impacts sea surface temperature anomalies, especially at high latitudes of the subtropical gyres.
+Acceleration or, conversely, slow-down of the polar current of the gyral Rossby wave impacts sea surface temperature anomalies, especially at high latitudes of the subtropical gyres.
 These thermal anomalies act either as a heat source, or, contrarily, as a heat sink.
 The resulting perturbation behaves like an isolated thermodynamic system: heat transfer between oceans and continents occur until equilibrium is established between the oceanic and continental anomalies.

 The amplification phenomenon is all the more significant as the sea surface temperature at high latitudes is lower, which has the property to increase feedback.
 Thus the forcing effectiveness depends on the forward motion of sea ice in both hemispheres, which explains its evolution during the Holocene.
-Regarding the orbital forcing whose bandwidth is narrow, its effectiveness is highly dependent on the difference between the period of forcing and the natural period of the gyral wave.
+Regarding the orbital forcing whose bandwidth is narrow, its effectiveness is highly dependent on the difference between the period of forcing and the natural period of the gyral Rossby wave.
 Thus in the period extending from 3.0 to 0.8 million years before our era, the period of 41,000 years predominates, corresponding to changes in the tilt of the earth.
 Over the past 800,000 years, the dominating period of oscillation of glacial – interglacial is 100,000 years, corresponding to changes in the eccentricity of the earth.